NVIDIA/aistore/README.md

 AIStore runs on commodity Linux machines with no special hardware requirements whatsoever.
 Deployment [options](deploy) are practically unlimited and include a spectrum with bare-metal (Kubernetes) clusters of any size, on the one hand, and a single Linux or Mac host, on the other.

 > It is expected, though, that within a given cluster all AIS target machines are identical, hardware-wise.

-This section covers 3 (three) ways to deploy AIS on a single Linux machine and is intended for developers and development, and/or for a quick trial.

-### Deployment: Local non-Containerized

 Assuming that [Go](https://golang.org/dl/) is already installed, the remaining getting-started steps are: